 Source: HR Reported data as of January 30, 2018

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Environmental Engineer I that make less than that salary.
 For example 50% of the people who perform the job of Environmental Engineer I are expected to make less than the median.

 Identifies, assesses and resolves problems concerning the environment.
 May also design, install, operate and maintain measuring apparatus to determine the level of pollutants involving air, land, and water.
 Performs experiments and reports findings on environmental consequences of equipment, tools, and procedures.
 Ensures the organization's conformance to federal, state, and local environmental legislation.
-Requires a bachelor's degree in area of specialty and 0-2 years of experience in the field or in a related area.
-Has knowledge of commonly-used concepts, practices, and procedures within a particular field.
-Relies on instructions and pre-established guidelines to perform the functions of the job.
-Works under immediate supervision.
+Requires a bachelor's degree in area of specialty.
 Typically reports to a supervisor or manager.
+Typically requires 0-2 years of related experience.
+Works on projects/matters of limited complexity in a support role.
+Work is closely managed.
 View full job description